-- Before tilting the outboard motor, stop the engine by following the procedure on page 52.
+- Before tilting the outboard motor, stop the engine by following the procedure on page 54.
 Never tilt the outboard motor while the engine is running.
-Severe damage from overheating can result.
+Severe damage from overheating can result. - Do not tilt up the engine by pushing the tiller handle (if equipped) because this could break the handle.